GurliGebis/WoWAddon-AngrierWorldQuests/README.md

 ### Configuration Options

+The configuration panel can be accessed in the Interface settings, or by the command /awq.

 * __Display at the top of the Quest Log__ - Toggle if the world quest list is displayed above or below regular quests in the quest log
 * __Only show World Quests for the current zone__ - If toggled will only display world quests for the current zone, instead of all world quests.
 * __Show World Quests on every map__ - If toggled will show all world quests on maps outside of the Broken Isles.